b-duncs/holbertonschool-low_level_programming/0x0A-dynamic_libraries/README.md

 # 0x0A.
-C - Dynamic libraries
+C - Dynamic Libraries

 ## Resources:books:
 Read or watch: